 Some parents avoid vaccinating their children due to concerns about thimerosal.
 This is a mercury-based preservative once thought by some to cause autism.

 However, there isn’t any scientific evidence linking thimerosal to autism.
-Thimerosal hasn’t been used in childhood vaccines since and the polio vaccine has never contained thimerosal.
+Thimerosal hasn’t been used in childhood vaccines since

 Most people are vaccinated as children.
 Doctors recommend that every child receive the polio vaccine unless they have a known allergy to it.
 The dosing schedule varies, but it’s generally given at the following ages: